Christian prayer beads have been used for thousands of years by people of many different faiths to connect with God.

 Who uses Christian prayer beads?

 In the Eastern Orthodox Church, prayer ropes are made of wool loops.
 These loops are knotted and sometimes have beads attached to them.
 Protestants also use prayer beads in their practice.
-But not all protestant churches use the same method.
+However, not all protestant churches use the same method.

 Why Use Christian Prayer Beads?